- Front-foot punch

 [video of flailing haymakers, from front and the side.]

 ...and this is utterly tragic.
-Learning how to throw decent punches will grant you an unimaginable advantage over your opponents.
+Learning how to throw decent punches grants you an unimaginable advantage over your opponents.
 We have much to say about such simple-looking techniques, and you must practice with these nuances in mind, because they will pay dividends.

-Strength is not the crucial factor in punching; it is speed.
+Strength is not the key to punching; speed is.
 We could discuss the physics in depth, but for the sake of (over-)simplicity, the kinetic (moving) energy of a body depends on its mass and its speed.
-This energy will increase evenly with increasing mass -- but it will increase quadratically with increasing speed.
-It is obvious that a giant, who was twice the size of an ordinary man, would be able to strike with the energy of two normal men.
-If a normal-sized person diligently practiced to the point where they could punch twice as fast as their normal-sized colleagues, then they could punch with four times the energy of a normal man.
+This energy increases at a constant rate with increasing mass -- but it will increase quadratically with increasing speed.
+It is obvious that a giant, who was twice the size of an ordinary man, can strike with the energy of two normal men.
+If a normal-sized person diligently practiced to the point where they could punch twice as fast as their normal-sized colleagues, then they can punch with four times the energy of a normal man.
 (Bullets aren’t heavy, but they're fast.)

 Throwing karate punches feels different from the more intuitive "cowboy punches" above.
 Punches which feel strong are not strong, because real power feels effortless.
 The quality of your techniques can be tested with a hanging heavy punching bag; a quality punch dents the bag instead of swinging it.
 Flailing haymakers only work in movies, so abandon whatever notions you have about punching, and start with a clean slate.